tjk113/TASCompLang/GUIDE.md

 If your TCL file uses custom functions (see: [Custom Functions](#custom-functions)), then you must use the `-cf` compiler flag.
 If you don't provide a path to this flag, the compiler will look for a file named `CustomFunctions.lua` in the current directory.

-After you have you've generated your `Conditions.lua` file, make sure it's in the bot's `TimingLua` directory.
+After you've generated your `Conditions.lua` file, make sure it's in the bot's `TimingLua` directory.
 Then you'll be ready to start timing submissions 😀.